prp-e/crypto-ai-platforms/README.md

 They provide a ChatGPT-like interface and a bunch of models such as GPT-4 and Claude.
 They also provide image generation using Dall-E and FLUX.
 In addition to these, they also have an API.

 - Payment options:
-    - Fiat (if available)
+    - Fiat
     - Crypto
-        - Every currency they support
+        - Nano (apparently it's their utiltiy token)
+        - Monero
+        - Litecoin
+        - Bitcoin Cash
+        - Solana
+        - USDC
+        - Dash
+        - DOGE
+        - Banano
+        - Bitcoin

 - Pros:
-    - Pro #1
+    - They offer a lot of models
+    - They support a vast variety of coins

 - Cons:
-    - Con #1
+    - They are not supporting TRX and ETH